Saint Peter's Peacocks baseball

 The Saint Peter's Peacocks baseball team is a varsity intercollegiate athletic team of Saint Peter's University in Jersey City, New Jersey, United States.
 The team is a member of the Metro Atlantic Athletic Conference, which is part of the National Collegiate Athletic Association's Division I. The team plays its home games at Joseph J. Jaroschak Field in Jersey City, New Jersey.
-The Peacocks are coached by head coach Grant Neary.
+Saint Peter's has never made the NCAA Division I baseball tournament.
+Their best chance came in 1994, when they won the MAAC tournament.
+At the time, certain tournament winners were not given an NCAA bid automatically, and thus Saint Peter's was tasked to play Atlantic 10 member West Virginia in an "NCAA Play-In Series".
+They lost 8-2 and 8-3 while the Mountaineers went to the NCAA tournament.